egurtzegi/academic/content/projects/mixean.md

 3. Egurtzegi, A. & C. Carignan.
 2019.
 “Amiküzeraren deskribapen akustikoa” [Acoustic description of Mixean Basque].
 MLV5en 3. mintegia (University of the Basque Country, Vitoria-Gasteiz, Spain).
 4. Egurtzegi, A. & C. Carignan.
 2019.
 “A case of perceptual reanalysis: The ongoing merger of /h/ and /h̃/ in Mixean Basque”.
 Whither reanalysis?
 (Humboldt University Berlin).
 5. Egurtzegi, A. & C. Carignan.
 2020.
 “Rhinoglottophilia is alive and well in Mixean Basque”.
 LabPhon17 (University of British Columbia, Vancouver, Canada [held online due to COVID-19]).
-6. Egurtzegi, A. 2021.
-Sibilant contrasts and sibilant merger in Mixean Basque.
+6. Egurtzegi, A. & D. Krajewska.
+2021.
+"Sibilant contrasts and sibilant merger in Mixean Basque".
 Lancaster Phonetics Laboratory (U. of Lancaster, UK).
+7. Egurtzegi, A., D. Krajewska, C. Carignan & I. Urrestarazu-Porta.
+2023.
+“An acoustic description of sibilant contrasts and sibilant merger in Mixean Basque”.
+9th International Conference on Experimental Phonetics (CIFE; University of Vigo, Spain).

 --------------------------------------------------